randyrossi/vicii-kawari/README.md

 The PCB interfaces with a real C64 address and data bus through the VIC-II socket on the C64 motherboard.
 The board can replace all the functions of a real VIC-II chip including DRAM refresh, light pen interrupts (real CRT only), PHI2 clock source for the CPU and, of course, video output.

+See [Compatible Motherboard Revisions](#what-motherboard-revisions-will-this-fit) for information about installation.

 ## Resources

 [Utility and Demo Disks](http://accentual.com/vicii-kawari/downloads/prog) - Utilty and demo disk download area<br>